Here's everything you need to know about the sleep aid melatonin including the definition, benefits, safety and dosing.

 While you have likely heard of or seen melatonin supplements, you may not know that it’s also naturally found in some foods.
 The best dietary sources of melatonin are nuts, like pistachios, and medicinal Chinese herbs.
 There are other more common food groups that contain a notable concentration of melatonin including eggs, fish, cereals, grapes, montmorency cherries, strawberries, tomatoes, bell peppers, mushrooms, and seeds.
 These are healthy foods to include daily, especially if you struggle with poor sleep quality.

 It’s difficult to find a reliable source identifying exactly how much melatonin is in these foods as there are many environmental factors that impact concentrations.
-However, montmorency cherries have had a good amount of research conducted on them in this area, finding they aid with sleep quality, duration, and increase sleep efficiency (source).
+However, montmorency cherries have had a good amount of research conducted on them in this area, finding they aid with sleep quality, sleep duration, and increase sleep efficiency (source).
 The best results were found when people drank 2 servings of 8 ounces of tart cherry juice a day for 2 weeks.
 I believe this is a great place to start and recommend tart cherry juice to many clients.

 Melatonin can also by synthesized in a lab for higher doses of supplementation and delivered in either an immediate or a controlled release formula.

 As with most supplements, it is important to research brands and ensure that the product actually contains what the label says it does.
 I’ve broken down the ingredients in certain brands’ melatonin supplements at the end of this post.
 Supplements are sold in a relatively unregulated market, meaning supplement companies are allowed to submit their formulas to the FDA for testing and a seal of approval, but there is no law saying that they must submit for testing.
-This can make it tricky to know what you’re purchasing exactly without doing research or talking to your doctor about a reliable brand.
+This can make it tricky to know what you’re purchasing exactly without doing research or talking to your healthcare provider about a reliable brand.
 You can also look for USP or NSF certified supplements that are verified for purity.

 There are different forms of oral melatonin supplements that you can purchase including liquid, pills, and chewables.
-Regardless of the type of oral supplement, the bioavailability of melatonin remains the same.
+Regardless of the type of oral sleep supplement, the bioavailability of melatonin remains the same.
 The only difference is that the liquid form of melatonin may be absorbed faster.
 Bioavailability of melatonin is a fancy way of describing how much melatonin is actually absorbed body our body when we consume the liquid, pill, or chewable.
 Oral melatonin has 15% bioavailability, and the rest of the 85% is metabolized.
 This is much less than the 97% bioavailability of IV melatonin supplementation.
 Because of this, about 1 mg of oral melatonin should be consumed to produce the claimed effects of supplementation.

 Melatonin supplements can be used to aid in the improvement of many systems, as mentioned above, but should also be used with caution and discussed with your physician to ensure its safety.
 Melatonin may cause excessive drowsiness when combined with sedatives, antihistamines, or narcotic pain relievers.
 It also may interfere with a variety of medications including corticosteroids, anti-diabetes, immunosuppressant, antidepressants, blood thinners, blood pressure, and anticoagulant medications.
 That is why it is so important to discuss melatonin supplementation with your doctor and find out if it is okay for you.